GabrielH-02/Harmony-Haven-Hotels/README.md

 ### Features Left to Implement

 __Slideshow features__
 * In the future I would like to adjust the image block found on the home page.
-The future implementation would be a JavaScript code so that it would be an interactive slideshow of different locations, as well as a timed slideshow so that images flip independently.
+The future implementation would require JavaScript code so that it would be an interactive slideshow of different locations, as well as a timed slideshow so that images flip independently.

 __A booking system__
-* On the destinations page I would like to implement an interactive Java Script map of the world, so when clicked on a location the information of that location will appear.
+* On the destinations page I would like to implement an interactive JavaScript map of the world, so when clicked on a location the information of that location will appear.
 As well as this I would like to add a booking system to book on certain locations.

 __Submit Button__
 * Currently on the signup page the button to submit the data is an anchor element, so in future implementations, I would consider using a submit button for the sign form to work.
 For this to work I would need to set up a server.